-How to Buy a Saxophone for a Beginner – Choosing a Student Saxophone
+How to Buy a Saxophone for a Beginner – Saxophone Price

 About the Saxophone

 A saxophone for a child is a great starting point for learning music.
-The saxophone is perhaps the most widely heard solo instrument of the wind family in popular and jazz music.
+The saxophone is perhaps the most widely heard solo instrument of the wind family in popular and jazz music – just like the violin is the most popular string instrument.
+And the saxophone price – while expensive compared to some other band instruments – is generally affordable.

 It has a singing quality with a rich middle register, commanding low register, and an exciting and colorful extended range.